CSCfi/csc-user-guide/docs/apps/grace.md

 # Grace

-Grace is foremost a plotting tool, and e.g. Gromacs produces tailored input for it, but Grace can also be used for some numerical analyses.
+Grace is foremost a plotting tool, and e.g. GROMACS produces tailored input for it, but Grace can also be used for some numerical analyses.

 ## Available